 Let me be blunt: Japan Airlines puts the U.S. air carriers to shame.
 And it will take a lot for them to ever top flying in Japan Airlines first class.
 Keep reading and I’ll show you what the experience is like in this review.

-But first… let me tell you how to book this kind of flight with credit card points.
+But first… let me tell you how to book this kind of flight with travel credit cards.

 How to Book Japan Airlines First Class With Points